Our Team

 Dr. Asvat completed her undergraduate training in Psychology and English at the University of Toronto, followed by a Master’s degree in Psychology at San Diego State University.
 She completed her doctoral training in Clinical Psychology at the University of South Florida and the H. Lee Moffitt Cancer Center and Research Institute, followed by an internship in the Department of Psychiatry and Behavioral Neuroscience at the University of Chicago, and a postdoctoral fellowship in psychosocial oncology in the Department of Behavioral Sciences at Rush University Medical Center.

-Isabel Quiñones, M.S.
+Isabel Quiñones, PhD

-Isabel completed her undergraduate training in Psychology at the University of Michigan, followed by a Master’s degree in Psychology at Illinois Institute of Technology.
-She hopes to complete her doctoral training in Clinical Psychology at Illinois Institute of Technology in Spring 2024 and then move on to a postdoctoral position.
+Isabel completed her undergraduate training in Psychology at the University of Michigan, followed by a Doctoral degree in Clinical Psychology at the Illinois Institute of Technology.
+She completed her doctoral internship training at Rush University Medical Center.
 Isabel plans to continue serving the Latino community through her clinical and research career.
 As a proud Latina, she hopes to use her experiences in helping others achieve their goals in the mental health field.

 Ramiro Angelino, B.S.